top of page

 About Marcus

-I experienced a relentless desire from my childhood years to empower myself, others, and to solve the problems we face in life.
+I experienced a relentless desire from my early childhood years to understand as much as I could about humanity, life, and how to solve the problems we face on our journeys.
 My upbringing on a farm has given me a down to earth and realistic approach to these goals, and I sought to broaden this perspective with a training in science, business experience, an independent study of psychology, spirituality, and many other fields.
 I therefore describe myself as a polymath, I believe everyone, and everything is of value, and as a result have an obsession with studying and experiencing life as broadly as possible.
 This has lead me to travel widely, live with different cultures, experience a full range of natural environments, and seek many extremes of human experience.
 One of the many extremes I have sought is that of spiritual experience; at the age of 17 I had a profound experience of enlightenment that fundamentally changed my view of life; I am a mystic who has had intense visions, spiritual experiences, and tantric sexual experience, over extended periods of time.

-My life long quest to understand human behaviour, all of life, and how to resolve the difficulties I and so many people face, has lead me into professional work in life coaching, and running sex and relationship workshops, along with running my businesses, and carrying out research.
-I have a degree in Physics from Oxford University, which I use to bring logic and a rigorous scientific approach to all my work, along with intuitive and creative approaches, and I work closely with my partner Rosie Morrell.
+My life long quest to understand human behaviour, all of life, and how to resolve the difficulties I and so many people face, has lead me into professional work in life coaching, and running sex and relationship workshops, along with running my political party, businesses, and carrying out research.
+I have a degree in Physics from Oxford University, which I find extremely useful and relevant to all my work, as I use these tools to bring logic and a rigorous scientific method to all my training and research.
+I also use intuitive, creative, and spiritual approaches, and I work closely with my partner Rosie Morrell who is a professional therapist.

 Qualifications & Experience:

-I do not have any formal qualifications in therapy or life coaching; I help people from the basis of my own independent research and training in psychology, the therapeutic methods I have developed, my journey of resolving my own challenges, and the broad life experiences I have had.
-My therapeutic methods have similarities to many of the current techniques of therapy such as Psychotherapy, CBT, and Internal Family Systems, indeed I believe all of these approaches are required along with other methods in order to make progress.
-It is difficult to put a figure on it, but I estimate that I have done a minimum of 30,000 hours of personal research and training to develop my understanding of human psychology and how to help people.
+I help people from the basis of my own independent research and training in psychology, my journey of resolving my own challenges, the broad life experiences I have had, and the therapeutic methods I have developed.
+My therapeutic methods have similarities to many of the current techniques of therapy such as Psychotherapy, CBT, Internal Family Systems and EFT, indeed I believe all of these approaches are helpful along with other methods in order to make progress.
+It is difficult to put a figure on it, but I estimate that I have done at the very minimum 30,000 hours of personal research and training to develop my understanding of human psychology and how to help people.
 I also work closely with my partner and have the benefit of her knowledge, in that she is a therapist, with a degree in psychology, and qualifications in various therapies.
+A list of key areas of this 30,000 hours of training is as follows, with a much more detailed description of my experience below.

 My experience is that there is great merit in academic study of psychology and training in therapy, (and all other subjects) however this alone cannot give a full understanding of life and humanity.
 Life is complex and vast in it's possibilities, and it is only with personal experience, and the overcoming of ones inner and outer challenges, can we fully understand how we function, how life functions, and how to resolve issues.

 Without experience that is relevant to a client's difficulties, a life coach or therapist cannot fully understand what the client is struggling with and how to resolve it.
-I believe therefore that a therapist can only understand and help a client resolve their issues, to the same degree that the therapist has understood and resolved their own issues, or put another way a therapist can only see as deep into the client, as they can see into themselves.
+I believe therefore that a life coach can only understand and help a client resolve their issues, to the same degree that the life coach has understood and resolved their own issues, or put another way I can only see as deep into the client, as I can see into myself.
 Given this, I regard life experience, of having and overcoming challenges, as our greatest teacher, and the primary and most important qualification required for life coaching.

 Academic qualifications and training: